MahendraTennakoon/programming_notes/topics/javascript/template_literals.md

 ```

 ### Tagged templates
 Tagged templates support more advanced manipulations on strings.
-A tag (denoted as a tag before the opening backtick) is simply a function that parses the template literal.
-The first argument to a tag function is an array of all strings of the template.
+A tag (denoted before the opening backtick) is simply a function that parses the template literal.

 ```javascript
 const movie = 'The Lord of the Rings: The Return of the King';